LanaSmit/Pipeline_Web_Scraping/README.md

-# Pipeline_API
+# Netflix Data ETL Pipeline: Python Web Scraping

-A Python-based pipeline that extracts real-time weather data from the OpenWeather API, transforms it, and loads it into a PostgreSQL database using SQL for analysis.
+An ETL pipeline that scrapes Netflix movie and TV data using Python, cleans and transforms it, and loads the results into a PostgreSQL database.

+# Pipeline Workflow

+Extract: Scrapes Netflix titles, genres, ratings, and release years using Python.

+Transform: Cleans and structures the raw data for database loading.

+Load: Inserts the processed data into PostgreSQL for querying or analysis.